wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-leverage-next-generation-protection/includes/2-intelligent-protections.md

 The Microsoft Intelligent Security Graph is one tool that you can use to accelerate threat detection.
 The Security Graph analyses billions of connection events and signals everyday and uses AI pattern matching and machine learning to identify malicious communications without waiting for human involvement.
 It can also identify previously unknown security vulnerabilities in common software.
 Developers can connect to the Security Graph through its Application Programming Interface (API) to take advantage of its threat detection in their own software.

-Microsoft Defender Antivirus uses the Security Graph as a source of information about new virus so it can respond to new threats very fast.
+Microsoft Defender Antivirus uses the Security Graph as a source of information about new virus so it can respond to new threats fast.

 As well as using the Intelligent Security Graph, Defender Antivirus uses other cloud sources for security information, including: